cs3216/cs3216.github.io/coursework/mobile/index.md

 ## General Overview

-In the recent years, mobile cloud computing has been one of the hottest topics regarding technological advancement.
+In recent years, mobile cloud computing has been one of the hottest topics regarding technological advancement.
 So what exactly is mobile cloud computing and why has it gotten so much attention?